magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

    form to keep memory of their original text labels.
 This is because we need to set them again when the input values are valid;
-2. each `blur`listener uses the same `validate-shopping-field!` function and passes to it the input field is listening to and the original text label captured by the `let` form; note that the name of the listener is almost the same as the name of the validator (i.e., `validate-shopping-field`).
+2. each `blur`listener uses the same `validate-shopping-field!` function and passes to it the input field it is listening to and the original text label captured by the `let` form; note that the name of the listener is almost the same as the name of the validator (i.e., `validate-shopping-field`).
 We only added the bang `!` to